 Hello friends!
-Let’s try a tiny canvas and I’m painting with a spoon instead of using a paintbrush!
-I’m painting myself another Rainbow today, however this time I’m painting without brush and am using just a spoon!
+Let’s try a tiny canvas and I’m Painting with a Spoon instead of using a paintbrush!
+I’m so used to using a paintbrush this should be interesting!

 I love acrylic paintings, especially an acrylic painting on a canvas!
 Today I learnt painting with a spoon creates this very rustic uneven texture that is so beautiful!
 Honestly, the spoon is a new way to move the paint and SO much fun.
 I hope you give it a try!